 The super-durable outer shell can easily be detached by the firefighter on scene, leaving the inner liner as a post-fire suit that continues to protect the wearer from common chemicals.
 Both outer shell material options are extremely strong and maintain their structure after many washes.
 A dissolvable washing bag effectively cuts off hazardous particle contact with firefighters and their environment.

 VIKING Guardian features an outer shell that can easily be detached by the firefighter after attending a fire, leaving the inner liner as a fully wearable suit to be worn during debriefing and the return to base.

 Before getting into the fire engine, the outer shell is simply placed in a dissolvable washing bag.
 Detained in the bag, any carcinogens and dangerous particles on the garment surface are effectively cut off from contact with firefighters and their physical environment during transport, washing, storage and other routine tasks.

 Even with the outer shell removed, the suit continues to protect the wearer from the most common dangerous chemicals according to 1971 NFPA Standard.

 See the difference

-To test the barrier performance, wear trials were conducted with hoods containing the DuPont™ Nomex® Nano Flex barrier in between the viscose layers on one-half of the hood.
-After the wear trials, the hoods were turned inside out and inspected.
+To test the barrier performance, wear trials were conducted with hoods containing the DuPont™ Nomex® Nano Flex barrier in between the knit layers on one half of the hood.
+After the wear trials, the hoods were turned inside out and inspected for contamination.
 Compare the amount of particles penetrating the hood with or without the paper-thin DuPont™ Nomex® Nano Flex protective layer.